ShehanMadushanka/puzzle_solver/README.md

 # Sliding Puzzle Solver Project

 ## Project Overview
-This project involves creating a Python script to automatically solve a sliding puzzle using Selenium for web automation.
+This project involves creating a Python script to automatically solve a sliding puzzle on 'https://www.helpfulgames.com/subjects/brain-training/sliding-puzzle.html' using Selenium for web automation.
 The script captures the initial state of the puzzle, calculates the solution, and then automates the moves in the web browser.

 ## Key Components
 - **Selenium WebDriver**: Automates web browser interaction.